bsingr/eq/README.md

 # EQ - Embedded Queueing

-EQ is a little framework to queue tasks within a process.
+EQ is a little framework to queue and perform background tasks within a single-process ruby application.
+It uses the Celluloid actor framework to do the work in the background.
+Its queue backends persist your jobs.
+So your jobs will survive application stop/restart.

 [![Travis-CI Build Status](https://secure.travis-ci.org/dpree/eq.png)](https://secure.travis-ci.org/dpree/eq)
 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/dpree/eq)